Azure/RGCOPY/rgcopy-docu.md

 **`scriptStartAnalysisPath`**|**[string]**: Runs a script for starting Workload Analysis.<BR><BR>Same details apply here as for parameter `scriptStartSapPath` above.
 **`startWorkload`**|**[switch]**: Enables the last step of RGCOPY: *Workload and Analysis*.<BR><BR>Just using parameters `scriptStartLoadPath` and `scriptStartAnalysisPath` is not sufficient for starting the workload.
 You must explicitly enable the *Workload and Analysis* step using parameter `startWorkload`.
 This prevents an unintended start of the workload if Azure tags are used (rather than RGCOPY parameters `scriptStartLoadPath` and `scriptStartAnalysisPath`).

+> For remotely running scripts, RGCOPY uses the cmdlet **`Invoke-AzVMRunCommand`** that connects to the Azure Agent running inside the VM.
+Make sure that you have installed a **recent version of the Azure Agent**.
+See also https://docs.microsoft.com/en-US/troubleshoot/azure/virtual-machines/support-extensions-agent-version.<BR><BR>`Invoke-AzVMRunCommand` expects that the script finishes within roughly one hour.
+If the script takes longer then `Invoke-AzVMRunCommand` (and RGCOPY) terminates with "Long running operation failed".
+If you want to use longer running scripts then you must write a wrapper script that just triggers or schedules your original script.
+The wrapper script can then be started using RGCOPY.

 ### Starting SAP
 For starting SAP, you must write your own script.
 This script must contain `systemctl start sapinit` if you are using NetApp volumes.
 The path of the script has to be specified using parameter `scriptStartSapPath` (see above).
 This script will be started by RGCOPY in the following cases: